-Following are several samples from SEO reports performed by Lori's Web Design, looking for design flaws, bad backlinks, misuse of the title tag, duplicate content issues, lack of description tags, over optimization and improper use of the nofollow tag, all of which can affect ranking in search engines.
+Following are several samples from Detailed SEO Analysis Reports performed by Lori's Web Design, looking for design flaws, bad backlinks, misuse of the title tag, duplicate content issues, lack of description tags, over optimization and improper use of the nofollow tag, all of which can affect ranking in search engines.

 Paid Traffic and Link Gathering Penalty

 You mentioned you posted articles to multiple sites, self-submitted 100 links to directories per month, secured 200 social backlinks, paid for submission to 500 directories, self-published to multiple blogs plus paid for traffic.
 All of these together would have drawn a big red flag to Google, as it knows how to detect when the owner of a site is the only one gathering links.
 This is likely what dropped your rank and it usually results in a penalty lasting several months.
 Just keep adding pages to your site and it should eventually improve in ranking.

 Your titles contain numbers instead of keywords.
 Unless your most important keywords are placed in the title tag there is very little chance you will rank well for those keywords.
 Every page's title should reflect the contents of that page.
 Your most important keywords for that page should be first in the title and then other keyword phrases.
 Using your business name in the title on every page is not needed if it is in your domain name as you will always rank #1 for your business name unless others are using the same name with hyphens, etc. You can fit 64 characters in a title tag so choose them wisely.
 If you change a title allow a few days after search engines spider or cache it again for a change in rank to take effect.